 Domestic violence behavior includes many types of behavior including physical assault, pushing, shoving, throwing things, spitting, hitting, kicking, and can include intense forms of emotional abuse such as yelling, name calling, putting down, belittling, disparaging, insulting, humiliating, shaming, forcing compliance with unreasonable rules, and sexual abuse.

-From an adult attachment perspective*, these cases tend to involve a person who is compulsively coercive.
+From an adult attachment perspective, these cases tend to involve a person who is compulsively coercive.
 They may have a deep desire to satisfy their own needs, have difficulty considering the needs of others, tend to act quickly and aggressively based on their feelings-in-the-moment, and have great difficulty in truly accepting responsibility for their own actions or contributions to problems, and intense and unfair blaming is common.
-Usually, the coercive person is very sensitive to being humiliated (whether true or not) and tends to increase their aggression when they feel humiliated.
-Often they are extremely sensitive to a feeling of being abandoned (whether true or not).
+Usually, the coercive person is very sensitive to being humiliated and tends to increase their aggression when they feel humiliated.
+Often they are extremely sensitive to a feeling of being abandoned or rejected (whether true or not).
 Because of all this, they tend to be apparently oblivious to what they are doing, and don’t take any self-responsibility, and they tend to consistently use coercive methods to get other people (including you) to do what they want.
-Often, the person engaging in coercive tactics is not just persistently using coercive methods, but deep down inside they feel compelled, with a compulsion to always try to get their needs met with excessively strong tactics.
+Often, the person engaging in coercive tactics is not just persistently using coercive methods, but deep down inside they feel obsessed, with a obsessed to always try to get their needs met with excessively strong tactics.

 It is a common misconception that if the “victim” just gives the “perpetrator” what they want, things will better.
 Because the basic behavior tactics are learned early in life, and teenage and adult experience reinforce the behavior, the more they are allowed to act out with compulsively coercive tactics, the more it happens.
 In other words, giving in and trying to placate just makes things worse in the long run.
 For some clients, the “perpetrator” has gone too far and there is no hope of limiting the behavior, but for some clients, there is hope and we work with the clients to learn and apply relationship techniques that reduce the use of compulsively coercive tactics.